giotto-ai/graph_classification_with_atol/README.md

-# ATOL: Automatic Topologically-Oriented Learning
+# Graph classification with Automatic Topologically-Oriented Learning

 The repo contains the giotto.ai version of the ATOL layer originally developped by Martin Royer et al. in this [paper](https://arxiv.org/pdf/1909.13472.pdf).